 - Review your man overboard procedures and ensure the light is attached to the horseshoe/DAN buoy.
 Check before you commence the voyage.

-- Any crew member on watch should be equipped with a red bulb flashlight, a knife and personal EPIRB/AIS locator.
+- Any crew member on watch should be equipped with a red bulb flashlight, a knife, and a personal EPIRB/AIS locator.

 - Ensure that all gear is carefully stowed away.
 Set up lee cloths and check that all seacocks that need to be closed are closed.